Dedicated to Creating Healthier Communities

 - Adjusting your medication dosage (by your pharmacist)

 Contact our anticoagulation clinics

-CHI Franciscan has outpatient clinics in several locations for your convenience.
+Virginia Mason Franciscan Health has outpatient clinics in several locations for your convenience.
 If you are a patient, contact one of our clinics below.